Gaspar G. Bacon

-Gaspar Griswold Bacon, Sr. (March 7, 1886 – December 25, 1947) served on the board of overseers of Harvard University, as the President of the Massachusetts Senate from 1929 to 1932 and as the 51st lieutenant governor of Massachusetts from 1933 to 1935.
+Gaspar Griswold Bacon Sr. (March 7, 1886 – December 25, 1947) was an American politician who served as the president of the Massachusetts Senate from 1929 to 1932 and as the 51st lieutenant governor of Massachusetts from 1933 to 1935.

 Biography

 Bacon was born in Jamaica Plain, Boston, on March 7, 1886, to Robert Bacon.
 Bacon had a brother, Robert L. Bacon.

 Bacon received his undergraduate degree from Harvard College in 1908; he then went on to earn his law degree from Harvard Law School in 1912.

 In 1912, Bacon actively campaigned for Theodore Roosevelt and the Progressive Party.
 He was involved in the founding of the Military School at Harvard College in 1919.
 He was also a lecturer on the staff of Boston University in the late 1920s.
+He also served on the board of overseers of Harvard University.

 In 1920, he was a supporter of Leonard Wood's campaign for the Republican nomination for president and was a delegate to the Republican National Convention that year.
 Bacon served in the Massachusetts State Senate in from 1925 to 1932.
 From 1933 to 1934, he was Lieutenant Governor of Massachusetts.

 In 1934, Bacon was the Republican nominee for Massachusetts Governor.
 An opponent of Franklin Roosevelt's New Deal, Bacon was defeated by Boston Mayor James Michael Curley.

 Bacon was in American forces sent to Mexico under General Pershing in 1916.
 Bacon was in the Field Artillery Officers' Reserve Corps, where he served as a captain and major during World War I.

 During World War II, Bacon was a lieutenant colonel on General George Patton's staff, where he served for three years and ten months, in the G5, as the chief of the Government Affairs Branch.